Computer Science

 I'm not really sure which area of computing I'd like to end up in.
 Which Level 5 course would you recommend?

-Computer Science is a more general course and would give you an overall understanding of the different areas of computer science.
+Computer Science is a general course and will give you an overall understanding of the different areas of cIT.

-Software Development is more focused on developing software.
+Software Development and PsychTech are focused on developing software.

 Is this course 100% hands on?